 So put it in the oven and let it sit there for a few minutes at a low temperature.
 This will make sure that the pores of the cast iron grill grates will be dried properly just in case the towel did not reach them.

 These are the few techniques I use and if you wonder how do i clean cast iron grill grates then I mostly use these techniques.

 It is not always all these cleaning methods that I incorporate to clean the cast iron grill grates but I use a combination of them.

 This is mostly how I clean cast iron grill grates of my Kamado grill.

 If the grill grates are extremely rusty, you might need something more than just soap and water.
 Like the process done with the food residuals, you need to pyrolyze the rust off of the grill grates.

-Get your grill fired up until it reached a temperature of over 600 degrees Fahrenheit.
+Get your grill fired up until it reached a high temperature of over 600 degrees Fahrenheit.
 Let the cast-iron grill grates sit in the grill for over an hour to get rid of the rusts.

 After that, you will still need to wash and scrub it with soap and water but it will be an easier job.
 This is only recommended for extreme cases where the cast-iron grill grates are covered with rusts.

-Get a large basin where the grill grates can lie flat and then mix vinegar and water in it.
+Get a large basin where the grill grates can lie flat and mix vinegar, baking soda, and water.